 We are exposed to changes in currency rates as a result of our investments in foreign operations and revenues generated in currencies other than U.S. dollar.
 Revenues and profits generated by international operations will increase or decrease because of changes in foreign currency exchange rates.
 This foreign currency risk is related to our operations in Mexico and Guatemala.
-Revenues from these operations represent less than 3% of our consolidated revenues for the 2017 Combined Period.
+Revenues from these operations represent less than 3% of our consolidated revenues for the six months ended June 30, 2018 and the 2017 Combined Period.
 Therefore a 10% increase or decrease in these currency rates against the U.S. Dollar would result in a minimal change to our overall operating results.